 When you opt to take up New Phone Every Year and pay your fee, your existing contract is effectively terminated and you sign up for a new two year contract at the prevailing rates with your new handset.

-Vodafone’s New Phone Every Year applies to any plan signed up for since 1 September 2016, so if you signed with Vodafone prior to that date you are not eligible for this deal.
+Vodafone’s New Phone Every Year applies to any plan signed up for since 2 September 2016 and before 15 August 2017, so if you signed with Vodafone prior to or after that period you are not eligible for this deal.

 What happens to my existing phone?